-> Each was show in pictures with different bodies or heads of animals, depending upon the type of job that the god might have and the power that they associated with the animal or bird.
+Each was shown in pictures with different bodies or heads of animals, depending upon the type of job that the god might have and the power that they associated with the animal or bird.

 Other gods were associated together because they were similar, such as Amun, the god of hidden power who was paired with Ra, the god of the sun.